kuliashvili/Motivational-Quotes/README.md

     Customizable Styles: Motivational-Quotes App includes a set of predefined styles that can be easily customized to match your preferences or branding.
   </li>
 </ul>
-Feel free to adjust the description and features based on the specific details of your web app.